-Join Diana Weynand for an in-depth discussion in this video Trimming distractions from a story, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Trimming distractions from a story, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - When I read a book, I can get completely distracted…at the sight of a typo or a mistake.…Why is there an extra period here?…Why didn't they catch the spelling mistake there?…And all those seemingly innocent little distractions…can take us completely out of a story.…So, before you can decide if you…like a certain combination of clips,…you may need to trim those pesky little distractions.…The extra line you don't want,…the audio pop, or camera jerk.…The narrator's cough, the false start.…This will help you stay connected…to the flow of the story,…and continue to refine the shape…of your story at the same time.…